Research building

 The FAIR Principles are the standard for good research data management and a pillar for practicing Open Science.
 FAIR stands for Findable, Accessible, Interoperable and Reusable.
 FAIR data does not equal to open data.
 The FAIR principles should help make the data ‘as open as possible and as closed as necessary’, as there can be reasons to restrict access to your data.
 The implementation of FAIR data principles can be challenging, next to the management of the increasing volumes and complexity of research data, the compliance with new or updated legislation and policies, and fulfilling the requirements of funders and publishers.
 We work together with UMCG departments to create department-specific tailored solutions to become FAIRer.

-• The E-learning module on Privacy in Research-GDPR/AVG has been effective.
-This course focuses on raising awareness among researchers about the regulations surrounding data protection and privacy in research, and their application within the UMCG research environment.
-Tthat there is interest and need for knowledge about the General Data Protection Regulation (GDPR) and how to apply it in research projects.
+• This course focuses on raising awareness among researchers about the regulations surrounding data protection and privacy in research, and their application within the UMCG research environment.
+In particular, the e-Learning focuses on the General Data Protection Regulation (GDPR) and how to apply it in research projects.
+By following this -course, participants not only gain insights into the legal requirements that apply to their data, but also into the practical steps that are needed to ensure the privacy of research participants.
+In this way, the quality and integrity of scientific research are also increased.

 • Establishing and carrying out record management procedures.